Characters: Attack on Titan: Others

 - The Judge: He oversees and passes judgement on matters concerning conflicts between the military branches.

-- Minor Major Character: He is the ultimate power amongst all three military branches, but aside from Eren's trial, most of his work is left offscreen.
+- Minor Major Character: He is the ultimate power amongst all three military branches, but rarely seen onscreen.

 - Reasonable Authority Figure: He calmly and reasonably weighs the evidence presented to him, and accepts Erwin's proposal.
-Recent events heavily imply that he is not a part of the corruption and the dangerous enemy faction hiding within the Walls.
+He turns out to be the highest authority not involved with the Government Conspiracy, and stands against the Monarchy along with Erwin.

 - The Stoic: He is utterly unfazed by people yelling at each other or Levi beating the crap out of Eren in his courtroom.